zjunlp/Prompt4ReasoningPapers/README.md

 - **[ThoughtSource](https://github.com/OpenBioLink/ThoughtSource)**: a central, open resource for data and tools related to chain-of-thought reasoning in LLMs.
 - **[LangChain](https://github.com/hwchase17/langchain)**: a library designed to help developers build applications using LLMs combined with other sources of computation or knowledge.
 - **[LogiTorch](https://github.com/LogiTorch/logitorch)**: a PyTorch-based library for logical reasoning on natural language.
+- **[$\lambda$prompt](https://github.com/approximatelabs/lambdaprompt)**: a library that allows for building a full large LM-based prompt machines, including ones that self-edit to correct and even self-write their own execution code.

 ---